Small Business Phone System Cost: Calculations and Considerations for 2022

 8. Annual Maintenance Requirements

-The following information is meant to give a ball-park view of how much a basic business phone service would cost.
-However, due to the rapidly changing business structure in the world, and the evolving needs to facilitate those changes, there really is no cookie-cutter pricing anymore.
+The following information gives a ballpark view of how much a basic business phone service would cost.
+However, due to the rapidly changing business structure in the world and the evolving needs to facilitate those changes, there is no cookie-cutter pricing anymore.

 Depending on the number of add-on services you select, a low-end system may cost your company approximately $200 per handset.
 A name-brand system will have pricing in the range of $400-$600 per handset.
 A fully-loaded, top-of-the-line name brand system could equate to approximately $1,000 per handset.

 Per handset is a convenient measure of estimated costs.
 If you know your company will need 20 phones in your office, your handset needs are 20.
 A high-end system would cost approximately $20,000, which is calculated by multiplying the estimated cost by the total number of handsets:

 While a phone system can represent a significant financial commitment for small businesses, annual maintenance costs and training will be far lower than the initial installation.

 This is one reason why many of my customers are opting out of the handset model and going with soft phones.
 You can also lease handsets rather than purchase them, further driving down capital expense.